-In some limited instances, employees may be allowed to borrow certain of the district tools or equipment for their personal use while on our premises.
-Such instances might include the use of jacks and hand tools to work on their personal cars while off-duty, etc. If you want to use district equipment or tools during or after work hours for your personal benefit, you must have the approval of your supervisor.
+In some limited instances, employees may be allowed to borrow certain of the District's tools or equipment for their personal use while on our premises.
+Such instances might include the use of jacks and hand tools to work on their personal cars while off-duty, etc. If you want to use District equipment or tools during or after work hours for your personal benefit, you must have the approval of your supervisor.
 YOU MAY NOT TAKE A TOOL OR PIECE OF EQUIPMENT OFF AN APPARATUS FOR YOUR PERSONAL USE.
 You may also not take any tools or equipment away from the station unless it is to a roadside emergency, or similar emergency use approved by your supervisor.

-While repairing or maintaining your personal property, you may not use consumable supplies such as oil that are the property of the district.
-In some instances, you may use district tools such as chain saws, weed eaters, or lawn mowers and taken them off district premises for personal use with the approval of the Station Officer; however you will be held responsible for any maintenance, damage or loose while under your care.
+While repairing or maintaining your personal property, you may not use consumable supplies such as oil that are the property of the District.
+In some instances, you may use District tools such as chain saws, weed eaters, or lawn mowers and take them off District premises for personal use with the approval of the Station Officer; however you will be held responsible for any maintenance, damage or loss while in your possession.

-By the use of district equipment for your personal use, you understand and agree that the district is not liable for personal injury incurred during the use of the district property.
-As a district employee, you accept full responsibility for any and all liabilities for injuries or losses that occur, or for the malfunction or damage of equipment.
+By the use of District equipment for your personal use, you understand and agree that the District is not liable for personal injury incurred during the use of the District property.
+As a District employee, you accept full responsibility for any and all liabilities for injuries or losses that occur, or for the malfunction or damage of equipment.
 You are responsible for returning the equipment or tools to their proper storage area in good condition, and you agree that you are required to pay for any damages that occur while using the equipment or tools for personal projects.